-As a Licensed Marriage and Family Therapist, I specialize in assisting you as you work through relational issues and am also able to assist you with a multitude of other concerns.
-We will work together to determine your therapy goals and how to best meet those goals so that our time together is both effective and efficient.
+As a Licensed Marriage and Family Therapist, I specialize in assisting you as you work through relational issues.
+I am able to assist you with a multitude of concerns as everything we experience impacts our relationships.

-I bring to you the benefit of my education through professional, academic, and personal experience so that I can introduce to you different ways of being, all in alignment with your values.
-And, equally important, I also come to learn of your experiences, feelings, and thoughts so that I can truly be in partnership with you along the way.
+My job is to “talk myself out of a job!”
+I’ll introduce you to different ways of being, all in alignment with your values.
+Most importantly, I come to learn of your experiences, feelings, and thoughts.
+My goal is to truly be in partnership with you along the way.

 Providing psychotherapy, clinical supervision, and clinical training in both community and specialty community mental health agency settings, as well as schools and private practice, has afforded me the opportunity over the years to work with a wide variety of clients and their clinical concerns.

-I am also experienced in working in close collaboration with other professionals who are involved in your case, such as lawyers, social workers, doctors, schools, probation officers, and other psychotherapists.
+I will work in close collaboration with other professionals who are involved in your case, such as:

-I look forward to answering any questions you may have about how we might work together to best address your goals for therapy.
+I look forward to answering any questions you may have!

 Life is about relationships… Make yours GROW!

-In pursuit of these moments, I continue to be amazed by how strong you are, even when you don’t see it – and I rejoice in the times when I can remind you of your strength.
-It is exciting to be a partner in planting the seeds for healing and positive change, even though I don’t always get to see the bloom as you move forward outside of therapy, building on the strength and skills you brought to treatment and combining those with the skills and knowledge you take from it.
+I continue to be amazed by how strong you are (even when you don’t see it).
+I rejoice in the times when I can remind you of your strength.
+It is exciting to be a partner in planting the seeds for healing and positive change.
+I don’t always get to see the bloom as you move forward outside of therapy.
+But, you’ll build on the strength and skills you brought to treatment.
+And, you’ll combine those with the skills and knowledge you take from it.